@HEART; Healthy Experiences Across Relationships and Transitions lab (Ha)

 Join the lab!

 We have a fantastic team of undergraduates who play an integral role in our research.
 We periodically accept new research assistants to assist in the lab for course credit or to volunteer.
-If you are interested in our research, please contact Natalie at nrgross1@asu.edu for more information and qualification requirements.
+If you are interested in our research, please fill out our interest form.
+Contact our Lab Manager at [email protected] for more information and qualification requirements.

 (Back row (left to right): Bria Welch, Shane Kasmarogi, Emma Calveri, William Margulis, Trinity Strecker, and Elizabeth Nguyen.
 Front row (left to right): Annie Cooper, Olivia Maras, Selena Quiroz, Panya Bhalla, Thao Ha, and Ava Trimble.
 Not pictured: Maheeyah Mukarram, Emily Randle, Noor Lababidi, Rachel Aronoff, Shea Saysavanh, Shreya Konakalla, and Victoria Klennert.)